Patient education: Amniocentesis (Beyond the Basics)

 Immediately after the procedure, some women have mild cramping, a small amount of vaginal bleeding, and a small amount of amniotic fluid leaking from the vagina.
 This should all resolve quickly.

-However, you should call your doctor if:
+However, women should call their doctor after amniocentesis if:

-- You continue to leak fluid or bleed
+●They continue to leak fluid or bleed

-- You have severe cramping lasting several hours
+●They have severe cramping lasting several hours

-- You have a fever (temperature higher than 100.4ºF or 38ºC) after the amniocentesis
+●They have a fever (temperature higher than 100.4ºF or 38ºC) after the amniocentesis

 Most labs are able to provide results within 7 to 14 days; lung maturity results take only a few hours.
 Ask your doctor or nurse when you can expect to have the results.